gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 * Internal IP: 10.1.5.3
 * External IP: 54.193.124.100

-    In this case, use the internal IP for the PostgreSQL configuration above.
+    In this case, use the internal IP for `1.2.3.4` and the external IP for `5.6.7.8`.

     If you want to add another secondary, the relevant setting would look like: